ewendel/elm-workshop/book/memory/LEVEL2.md

 ```

 Notice that we can even extract the value that was used when `Known : Int -> CustomerAge` was used!
-This is a powerful technique, and is almost always used whenever there's a union type around.
+This is a powerful technique, and is almost always used whenever there's a custom type around.

 In our case, it is handy for rendering different stuff based on the `CardState` of a card.